SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 constructive feedback on the secuTrialR package.
 Furthermore, the authors thank the State Secretariat of Education, Research and Innovation and the Swiss National Science Foundation for the funding of this project.

+# Conflict of interest

+The authors are not employees but customers of interActive Systems (iAS).
+The authors therefore declare no conflict of interest.

 # References